Kenyan payments company, Cellulant may be worth over $100 million, according to information from its regulatory filings with the government.

 This valuation means the Kenyan payments provider is worth more than many companies currently listed on the Nairobi Securities Exchange.

-While financial technology firm, Cellulant was the biggest raise for FinTech firms in Africa, they occupied the fifth position, when looked at as a whole.— Benjamindada.com (@dadabenblog) January 11, 2019
+While financial technology firm, Cellulant was the biggest raise for FinTech firms in Africa, they occupied the fifth position, when looked at as a whole.— Benjamindada.com, tech blog (@dadabenblog) January 11, 2019

 Valuation speculation of tech startup in Africa is not a very common thing.
 For one, most companies rarely disclose how much equity they gave up in return for funding while others never disclose how much they raised at all.